imacellone/taskello/README.md

 # Taskello

 **Taskello** is a simple task list management project built purely for personal study and practice.
+The name is a blend of *Task* and the author's last name *Macellone* — a small creative twist to make the project a bit more personal.

 ## ⚠️ Disclaimer
 This repository is for **private learning purposes only**.